28 Easiest and Hardest Languages to Learn for English Speakers

 There are also no capital letters in Persian writing, making it difficult to decipher as an English speaker.

 That being said, we do have the Persian language to thank for many words that we use in English such as kiosk and bazaar, so you may well find some similarities within this beautiful language!

 Georgian is a language that is very unique as it has its own script.
 You would not be alone in assuming that it would be a Slavic language given its proximity to Russia and other Slavic countries.

 However, the language family it belongs to is the relatively small Kartvelian.
 Georgian script is unicase, meaning there are no capital letters and it runs from left to right.

 There are a number of different dialects of Georgian, depending on where you are speaking it, but the most common is the one spoken in Georgia itself.

 Many of their words feature many consonants, as well as beginning with two consonants which can be jarring for a native English speaker.
 Nevertheless, Georgian is a beautiful language, particularly when listening to the music of the country.

 The main reason for this is because of the use of the Cyrillic script.
+Russian is closely related to the Serbian language.
 Learners need to learn a whole new alphabet and character system to understand Russian.